cfujiname/brewkanoo/README.md

                            |...............|

-- Created in React, Express and PostgreSQL
+- Single-Page-App Created in React, Express and PostgreSQL

 # Team goals